0101/pipetools/docs/source/xobject.rst

 Currently supported operations
 ------------------------------

 These are added as I need them.
-If you're missing something you can add it yourself or create an issue on github_.
+It's quite complete now, but if you're still missing something you can add it yourself or create an issue on github_.

 .. _github: https://github.com/0101/pipetools